companieshouse/fil-tuxedo-stack/roles/database/README.md

 | `server_connections` | See [Server connections][1] for defaults. | A list of dictionaries representing client/server connections for this server (i.e. the `sqlhosts` file configuration).
 See [Server connections][1] for more details. |
 | `dbspaces`           |         | A dictionary of uniquely named dbspaces.
 Must include at least a `root` dbspace.
 See [Dbspaces configuration][2] for more details.

-[1]: #server-connections-configuration
-[2]: #dbspaces-configuration

-For example, to define a single server named `myserver` with two dbspaces—one `root` dbspace and an additional `data` dbspace—each of which comprise a single _initial_ chunk of 1GiB in size:

 ### Server connections configuration

 The _optional_ `server_connections` parameter must comprise a list of dictionaries.
-See [Default server connections configuration](#default-server-connections-configuration) for information regarding default connections.
+See [Default server connections configuration][4] for information regarding default connections.
 Each dictionary may specify the following options:

 | Name                 | Default |                         | Field name (`sqlhosts` file) |
 |----------------------|---------|-------------------------|------------------------------|